You can install Neo4j on either Windows (10 or later; sorry, won't work on Win7), or on Linux (desktop or virtual machine on any cloud.)

 or your favorite command.

-For example (IMPORTANT: change "home/brain_annex" everywhere, if you used a different location):
+For example (IMPORTANT: make sure to change as needed /home/brain_annex in all instructions, if you used a different location):

 $ ls /home/brain_annex (all project files should be there, incl.
 README.md, but NO venv folder; change the name if you used a different location)